rakeshashastri/ScrollViewUsingAutolayout/README.md

-# scrollview-using-autolayout
+# UIScrollView using autolayout
-Implementing a UIScrollView using autolayout
+What the title says - implementing a UIScrollView with autolayout explaining how the contentSize of a scrollView is calculated.